 That paragraph represents the entirety of what the brief says about what I’ve argued.
 The brief doesn’t mention that I reviewed more than 500 relevant uses of bear arms (or of a grammatical variant) or that I concluded that in 95% of those uses, the phrase was used in an idiomatic sense relating to war, the military, and so on.
 And of course it makes no effort to dispute my interpretation of any of the concordance lines.

-Instead of engaging with the substance of my argument, the brief offers another red herring, in the form of the following statement, which (given that it immediately follows the reference to my analysis and begins with the word but) is apparently intended as a rebuttal of my analysis:
+Instead of engaging with the substance of my argument, the brief offers another red herring, in the form of the following statement, which (given that it immediately follows the reference to my analysis and begins with the word but) is apparently intended as a rebuttal:

 But in 1785, while in the Virginia legislature, James Madison—the Second Amendment’s author—proposed an anti-poaching law drafted by Thomas Jefferson in 1779.
 Anyone convicted of killing deer out of season faced further punishment if, in the following year, he “shall bear a gun out of his inclosed ground, unless whilst performing military duty.”
 A Bill for Preservation of Deer (1785), in 2 THE PAPERS OF THOMAS JEFFERSON 444 (J. Boyd ed., 1950).
 The illegal gun carrier would have to return to court for “every such bearing of a gun” to post an additional good-behavior bond.
 Id.
 According to the Madison-Jefferson bill, “performing military duty” was but one way to “bear a gun.”